Fanneyyy/hgop2015/docs/aboutme.md

 a web application, including hopefully continuous delivery and a lot of testing that should ensure a good working environment and a quality product.
-I am mostly excited about the development of the application, although I know that the application itself won't be a focus point in the course, I know that the working environment including the testing is extremely important and I want to adopt all these best practices before I start working since perhaps then I won't have time to.
+I am mostly excited about the development of the application, although I know that the application itself won't be a focus point in the course, I know that the working environment including the testing is extremely important and I want to adopt all these best practices before I start working.